alexey2baranov/agent-zero/prompts/code-knowledge-agent/agent.system.md

 {
     "thoughts": [
-        "The metadata for main.py has been successfully saved.", "I have completed analyzing all the files in the ~/project/src folder and successfully updated my knowledge.", "I will report user about this with the list of all files" ],
+        "The summary for main.py has been successfully saved.", "I have completed analyzing all the files in the ~/project/src folder and successfully updated it's summary.", "Let's report user about this with the list of all files" ],
     "tool_name": "task_done",
     "tool_args": {
-        "text": "Knowlidge about code in ~/project/src (2 files) has been refreshed:\n~/project/src/tools/memory_tool.py\n~/project/src/main.py ."
+        "text": "Summary about code in ~/project/src (2 files) has been refreshed:\n~/project/src/tools/memory_tool.py\n~/project/src/main.py ."
     }
 }